Shaping a New Generation

 Our mission is to implement an innovative in-school model that inspires teens to make healthier choices for themselves and their families.

-HealthCorps® is a 501 (C) 3 co-founded by Dr. Mehmet Oz, the world-renowned cardiac surgeon and two-time Daytime Emmy® Award-winning host of the two time Daytime Emmy® Award-winning “The Dr. Oz Show”, and his wife, Lisa Oz, to combat the childhood obesity crisis.
+HealthCorps® is a 501 (c) 3 founded in 2003 by heart surgeon and Daytime Emmy Award-winning host Dr. Mehmet Oz and his wife Lisa to combat the childhood obesity crisis.
 HealthCorps® is building a nationwide movement to shape a new generation.+Read more…

 In the fall of 2012, HealthCorps introduced HealthCorps University, a new “train the trainer” professional development program that makes the HealthCorps principles and curriculum available to virtually any school.
 Through HealthCorps University and the Coordinator program, HealthCorps hopes to have a presence in 100 schools by 2015.